Why Does Tiger Woods Wear Red on Sundays?

 The iconic color scheme inspired younger golfers to copy Woods

 Patrick Reed famously sports the red and black color scheme on Sundays.
 He said wearing red is a tribute to Woods, not a shot at him.
-Reed recently won the 2018 Masters in red and black.
+Reed won the 2018 Masters in red and black.
 The next year, red and black again triumphed at Augusta, but this time it was Woods.

 Reed had the honor of placing the green jacket on his hero’s back that April.
 The man he grew up idolizing once again proved the power of red.